DevangiChaudhary/DragonflyPlus-AXI-NoC/README.md

 Routers employ **synchronous FIFO buffers** implemented as circular queues with independent read/write pointers, full/empty flags, and configurable depth/width. **Dedicated router ports** were developed as modular interfaces with input/output FIFOs, valid/ready signaling, and direction control, allowing burst traffic handling while preserving order and preventing packet loss.
 This modular structure simplifies flow control and supports scalable router designs.

-The repository includes the **top-level NoC module (`NOC.v`)**, a testbench (`NoCtestbench.v`), representative modules for GPU, NI, leaf and spine routers, FSMs, FIFOs, ports, and routing tables.
+The repository includes the **top-level NoC module (`NOC.v`)**, and representative modules for GPU, NI, leaf and spine routers, FSMs, FIFOs, ports, and routing tables.
 Other instances in the full 32-GPU setup are replicated from these representatives.

 Below is a **topology diagram** showing the overall architecture of AI GPU Grid:
 <img width="921" height="1125" alt="image" src="https://github.com/user-attachments/assets/f0c3961a-2f33-4e14-a03b-224f14c03ffc" />